ant981228/reformat-cites-and-quals/README.md

 ## Notes

 - The program uses Claude, an AI model by Anthropic, to process and reformat the text.
 An internet connection is required for the program to function.
+- Since this is powered by an AI LLM, be aware that the model may hallucinate.
+Double check citations and qualifications for accuracy.
 - Your API key is stored locally in a `config.ini` file for convenience and security.

 Enjoy your streamlined qualification and citation formatting experience!